+It is also a good idea to contact a tax attorney to help you with this process.
 Most taxpayers with unfiled individual or business tax returns start by contacting their previous tax accountant.
 Taxpayers should be careful in doing so because the federal government—and most states—recognizes a very limited privilege for accountant-client communications, and confidentiality rules only apply to civil tax disputes.
 Only the attorney-client privilege will protect confidential communications from being used in a criminal proceeding.
-Since this privilege is vital to a criminal defense, it is extremely important to speak with a tax attorney if there is any chance of a criminal investigation related to unfiled tax returns.
+Since this privilege is vital to criminal defense, it is extremely important to speak with a tax attorney if there is any chance of a criminal investigation related to unfiled tax returns.